REmakeUNIverse/en7512/README.md

 - from myrouter/lsmod.txt, mt7603eap module.
 Upstream linux driver: drivers/net/wireless/mediatek/mt76/mt7603/Kconfig

-My router - Innbox80, PCB photos and some of the serial output: https://saturn.ffzg.hr/rot13/index.cgi?action=display_html;page_name=innbox_v80 tftp and ssh access be enabled from Administrator user.
+My router - Innbox80, PCB photos and some of the serial output: https://saturn.ffzg.hr/rot13/index.cgi?action=display_html;page_name=innbox_v80 tftp and ssh access can be enabled from Administrator user.
 The `myrouter` directory contains some files from /proc/.
 I've also made a copy of /dev/mtdblock*, see tftp.txt.
 The version of linux is 3.1, while VR300 version is 2.6.

 mediatek-linux-sdk-release-notes.pdf - firmware uploading.